davendarmawan/sgc_app/README.md

 #### Expected Improvements
 - You should change the name (default: `Kadhan Dalilurahman` and institution (default: `ITB`) of the user, preferably on Change Password Menu (`change_pwd.dart`) and Device Settings (`dev_settings.dart`) by connecting to user data in database.
+- Change the Selected Device name on Night-Day Hour Settings, based on the selected device from Device Settings.
 - Delete print on Night-Day Hour Settings, because it is used for debugging purposes only.
-- Connect API to Edit Profile, Change Password, Night-Day Hour Settings, and Device Settings.
+- Connect API and Database to Edit Profile, Change Password, Night-Day Hour Settings, and Device Settings.
 - On Device Settings, make sure that approved devices **would not appear** on "Request Device Access" anymore and vice-versa.
+Connect API and Database to determine approved devices and device request.

 ## Notification Features
 - Notifications are handled by `notifications_loader.dart` to read JSON file and `notifications.dart` for the visual appearance.